apache/zeppelin/docs/security/authentication.md

 ---
 layout: page
 title: "Authentication for NGINX"
-description: "There are multiple way to enable authentication in Apache Zeppelin. this page describes HTTP basic auth using NGINX."
+description: "There are multiple ways to enable authentication in Apache Zeppelin.
+This page describes HTTP basic auth using NGINX."
 group: security
 ---
 <!--